The microcontroller is to be mounted on the top side of the PCB.

 If you'd like to socket your microcontroller, you can check out the detailed guide at How do I socket a microcontroller?

-For the Kyria, both controllers are installed on the top side of the PCB, with the USB jack facing towards the bottom.
+For the Kyria, both controllers are installed on the top side of the PCB, with the components on the microcontroller facing towards the bottom.